openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

 winners and losers here, and to provide a set of primitives that can equally well support null-avoiding and null-tolerant coding styles.

-The obvious choice is to simply continue with the null semantics we have now.
+The "obvious" choice is to simply continue with the null semantics we have now.
 But the current story scales poorly to _nested patterns_.
 If we have a class:

 ```